⏲️ 10 min 🗣️ Listen to the article

 The way we think, behave and do is part of engagement leadership.
 Work as interactions, as Esko Kilpi said.
 We are part of different networks.
 There is a shift from audience to co-creators.
 Passive to active.

 A catalyst for new connections and coherence is leadership in communities.
 We are pulling people together instead of pushing.
-It is about targets, not brands, but hearts, souls, participants of creators.
+It is about targets, not brands, but hearts, souls, and participants of creators.
 We expand sensemaking from executives and experts to everyone.
-The pandemic challenges a lot how we work together, bond and build trust together.
+The pandemic challenges how we work together, bond and build trust together.
 Digital communities are hard to engage because we are all remote, stressed and overloaded.

 “How to maintain engagement with your community?
 How do you dance with complexity?”

-Introducing the Upcoming Community Series
+Introducing the Community Series

 Do you reflect on the purpose of your community to enhance its potential?